jolle-c/cross-code-test/README.md

 ## Purpose

-Project ctreaded on request from [Cross Technology Solutions](https://cross-solutions.com) as a test to evaluate applicants skillset.
+Project created on request from [Cross Technology Solutions](https://cross-solutions.com) as a test to evaluate applicants skillset.

 Result can be viewed at [Demo Site](http://cross.carlestam.se/).